 Matt Cutts is on the record as saying that exact-match domain names get a rankings boost.
 As you can probably glean from this screenshot of the “Christmas gifts” search results.

 (Aside: Of course, if you read Aaron Wall or Andy Hagans religiously, you’d have known that 2 years earlier.
 And if you had the good sense and patience to read my scratchpads religiously, you’d have read about submarine crawling‘s existence a month before Google’s announcement.
-In fact, following up the first post from a month earlier, a post of mine ( and its erroneous conclusion ) precipitated Google to post that announcement, which may not have been made at all otherwise!
+In fact, following up on the first post from a month earlier, a post of mine ( and its erroneous conclusion ) precipitated Google to post that announcement, which may not have been made at all otherwise!
 Not quite as spectacular as with Aaron, but still…)

 You may not have known, but exact-match domain names get their own search volume.
-People use Google like the address bar, and type in things like shoes.com or cash.com.
+People use Google like the address bar and type in things like shoes.com or cash.com.
 The correlation between search volume and boosts for exact match domains may be a coincidence, or maybe not.

 I think that because (i) there’s a pattern of folks looking for these across markets, and (ii) Google likely has metrics showing greater query satisfaction when exact match domains are present in the search results, all exact match domains get a boost, albeit in varying measures.

-I mention this to explain why you might see a ranking boost for an exact match domain name with little or no search volume of its own – it’s part of a larger group that do have that user satisfaction and search volume.
+I mention this to explain why you might see a ranking boost for an exact match domain name with little or no search volume of its own – it’s part of a larger group that does have that user satisfaction and search volume.
 This goes back to points 3 (for Google users’ satisfaction) and 4, above.
-And this explanation obviously applies to virally launched brands as well.
+And this explanation obviously applies to virally launch brands as well.

-Conclusion of this branding scratchpad… First, you need to add my rss feed to your reader, or bookmark this (CTRL + D simultaneously, or Stumble it etc ).
-I’m trying to build a brand here, guys, so be cooperative !
+Conclusion of this branding scratchpad… First, you need to add my RSS feed to your reader, or bookmark this (CTRL + D simultaneously, or Stumble it etc ).
+I’m trying to build a brand here, guys, so be cooperative ;)!